 Install & Configure daloRADIUS (FreeRADIUS GUI) on Ubuntu 22.04/20.04 (Optional)

-I’ll use wget to download it, so I’ll have to install it since it’s not installed by default, and unzip since we’ll be downloading a .zip file:
+I’ll use wget to download it, so I’ll have to install it since it’s not installed by default and unzip it since we’ll be downloading a .zip file:

 sudo apt -y install wget unzip

-Now download daloRADIUS and cd into the newly created daloradius-master folder:
+Now download daloRADIUS and cd into the newly created daloradius-1.3 folder:

 Populate the database with the daloRADIUS schema: